Philadelphia Writing Project

 EQUITY & PLANNING INSIGHTS

-Identities: Students discussed the ways that monuments may be reflections of what communities value and who they say they are.
+Identities: Students discuss the ways that monuments may be reflections of what communities value and who they say they are.
 A number of students identified as descendants of the Taíno and were able to share their own understandings and community ideas about Columbus with our class.

-Skills: Students used historical thinking skills to analyze and construct narratives with primary and secondary sources.
+Skills: Students use historical thinking skills to analyze and construct narratives with primary and secondary sources.
 A revision of this unit would involve students crafting Op-Eds or other persuasive texts that make a public case for reading and/or (re)writing a particular monument.

-Joy: Students reflected on how monuments and stories about our past can bring joy—but also some pain.
+Joy: Students reflect on how monuments and stories about our past can bring joy—but also some pain.
 A revision of this unit would involve featuring more texts and sources that depict the lives of the Taíno past and present so that students would better be able to recognize the beauty of the culture and integrate these understandings into their designs for public memory.

 In a more recent version of this unit, Mr. Smith asked seventh graders to use digital manufacturing tools like a 3D printer and a CNC router that carves in wood and plastic to create prototype monument and memorial designs.
 As they were learning skills to use these tools, students designed artifacts that highlighted something about themselves, about their own identities as young people.